 12. I further note that Section 125 of the Customs Act, 1962 provides that whenever confiscation of any good is authorized by the Customs Act, 1962, the officer adjudging it may, in the case of any goods, the importation or exportation whereof is prohibited under the Act or under any other law for the time being in force, and shall, in the case of any other goods, give to the owner of the goods an option to pay in lieu of confiscation such fine as the said officer thinks fit.
 I find that the said provision makes it mandatory to grant an option to owner of confiscated goods to pay fine in lieu of confiscation in case the goods are not prohibited.
-In the instant case, I note that the said imported goods i.e. Distillate Oil imported under CTH 27101961 are not prohibited or restricted goods as such.
-I also note that there is no such mis-declaration in the documents submitted by the said importer.
+In the instant case, I note that the said imported goods i.e. Fuel Oil imported under CTH 27101951 are not prohibited or restricted goods but since these are imported in flexi tanks contrary to Petroleum Rules, hence, becomes prohibited.
+Therefore, the said importer is liable for penalty under Section 112 (a)(i) of the Customs Act, 1962.

+13. I also note that there is no such mis-declaration in the documents submitted by the said importer.
 The only issue in the present case is that the imported goods are filled in Flexi Bags and flexi bags are not falling in the definition of containers as per Rule 5 and 6 of the Petroleum Rules, 2002, as amended.
 Thus, the said imported goods become prohibited as per Section 111(d) of the Customs Act, 1962.
+Further, I also note that the flash point in the test report is 90 degree C, whereas, the goods having flash point above 93 degree C are allowed in flexi bags, thus, there is only marginal difference in flash point.

-By considering the facts, I find it appropriate to grant an option to re-export the offending goods on payment of suitable fine in lieu of confiscation of the subject goods.
+14. By considering the facts, I find it appropriate to grant an option to re-export the offending goods on payment of suitable fine in lieu of confiscation of the subject goods.
 I also take cognizance of the fact that such import of flexi-bags have been widely prevalent and this along with the facts discussed above provide the need to take a lenient view while deciding the quantum of penalty to be imposed.

-13. In view of the aforesaid discussions and findings, I pass the following order:
+15. In view of the aforesaid discussions and findings, I pass the following order: